davidlang42/advent2022/README.md

 https://adventofcode.com/2022

-Solved in rust as a learning exercise
+Solved in rust as an exercise

 - [x] Day 1
 - [x] Day 2